libbyschuknight/tid_til/mistakes_improvements_learnings/2019_05_mistakes_improvements_learning.md

 Installing mariadb@10.3
 Installing chromedriver
 Homebrew Bundle failed!
 2 Brewfile dependencies failed to install.
-Since it said that ruby-build and openssl were already installed did rbenv reash -  https://github.com/rbenv/rbenv#rbenv-rehash and then run the script set up again and then everything worked
 ```

 Since it said that ruby-build and openssl were already installed did rbenv reash -  https://github.com/rbenv/rbenv#rbenv-rehash